kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

   - accessibility
 lastmod: 2021-04-29T11:32:09.599Z
 ---
+If you see two decade ago, we had table

 If you've worked with earlier versions of HTML, such as XHTML or HTML4, you're likely familiar with the page structure that relied heavily on `<div>` elements.